usacpcheung/timetabling-app/README.md

 student's attendance percentage meets the threshold.
 Try **0** if you want the solver to freely drop these subjects after the target is met.
 Small values such as `0.1` may not noticeably speed up solving—the solver can still take a few minutes.
-When **Use attendance priority** and **Require all subjects?** are both enabled, even a tiny positive value like `0.1` can make schedule generation take far longer, so set the weight to `0` if it becomes slow.
-The configuration page shows a warning when these options are enabled together with a positive **Well-attended weight** so you can adjust accordingly.
+When **Use attendance priority** and **Require all subjects?** are both enabled, solving can take significantly longer regardless of the well-attended weight.
+The configuration page shows a warning when these options are enabled together so you can adjust the settings.

 When using group lessons you can adjust **Group weight** to bias the solver toward scheduling them.
 This multiplier boosts the objective weight of any